 Material-Based Costs

-Type of Replacement
+Types of Replacement

-Additional Factors Influencing Cost
+Additional Factors That Influence Cost

 Window Sash Replacement vs. Total Window Replacement

 A window sash replacement can be an affordable and viable option in many cases.
 However, there are still instances where a full window replacement is the better option.
+Here are some signs that it may be time to consider a total window replacement:

-• Energy Efficiency Issues.
-If your windows have single-pane glass or are older, you could be compromising your home’s insulation and, in turn, your utility bills.
+- Energy Efficiency Issues: If your windows have single-pane glass or are older, you could be compromising your home’s insulation and, in turn, your utility bills.
 A window replacement can help provide better efficiency.

-• Structural Issues.
-If your window frame is severely damaged, replacing the entire window is the safest route to ensure structural integrity.
+- Structural Issues: If your window frame is severely damaged, replacing the entire window is the safest route to ensure structural integrity.

-• Functionality and Aesthetics.
-If your window doesn’t operate to your liking or you want to change its style altogether, a full replacement may be appropriate.
+- Functionality and Aesthetics: If your window doesn’t operate to your liking or you want to change its style altogether, a full replacement may be appropriate.

 How to Replace a Window Sash